Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

-As for STORN we can provide a more general alternate expression for $p_{\theta}(\myx[1:T], \myz[1:T])$ that does not explicitate the internal state but only represent the general dependencies between the free random variables:
+As for STORN, we can provide a more general alternate expression for $p_{\theta}(\myx[1:T], \myz[1:T])$ that does not make the internal state explicit but only represents the general dependencies among the ``free'' random variables:

-The corresponding compact graphical model is given in Fig.~\ref{fig:VRNN} (right).
+The corresponding compact graphical model is shown in Figure~\ref{fig:VRNN} (right).